 On the flip side, while the smartphone is a portal to every answer one would need, it is also a portal to endless distraction and entertainment.
 One social media site or streaming app would be enough to distract a student 24 hours a day, and this is almost the case with some.
 Teachers often bemoan the rise of TikTok, and many feel as though they are competing with YouTube videos for a student’s attention in the classroom.

 And even when a smartphone isn’t being directly looked at, it can be a source of distraction.
-We check our phones dozens of times each day, and a single notification can send a student into a spiral of needless messages and the checking of other apps.
+We check our phones dozens of times each day, and a single notification can send a student into a spiral of needless messages and checking other apps.
 It is not especially great for a studying environment, and it can be hard to put a phone away or turn it off.

 There is of course a time and place for such things, and the ability to use a smartphone to help a student relax is a great thing.
 However, there is a balance that must be kept, and students must be able to exercise self-control.
 Some students are better at this than others.
 In the worst cases, a student might be distracted from driving while on their phone, which leads to many accidents each year.
 It is up to parents when students are in high school and students themselves afterward to find the right balance and the best practices.